akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 # Delete an attribute

 ::: warning
-Prior to delete an attribute, please first delete from the families in which it is used and then from the products.
+Please first delete it from the families in which it is used and then from the products.
 After this, you will be able to delete safely your attribute.
 :::

 You have two ways to proceed to remove an attribute: